Mirzaagha99/Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity/README.md

 The values ​​of the parameters chosen are a = 1, b = 2, m = 0.5, n = 0.2, $𝒙_{𝟏𝒎𝒂𝒙}$ = 5 and $𝒙_{𝟐𝒎𝒂𝒙}$ = 10

 ## Equilibrium points
-With the chosen parameters, 2 equilibrium points are obtained in (0,0) and (5,10).
-It is interesting to understand how as the parameter b changes, both the number of equilibrium points and their nature can change.
+With the chosen parameters, there are 2 equilibrium points in (0,0) and (5,10).
+It is interesting to understand how changing the parameter b, the number of equilibrium points and their nature can change.
 Using the Matlab solve command, we obtain that for b≤0.4, it admits a new equilibrium point.
-Below is a table that summarizes how as b changes, the nature of the equilibrium point changes The results obtained are completely consistent with what was obtained with Pplane
+Below is a table that summarizes how changing b, the nature of the equilibrium point changes The results obtained are completely consistent with what was obtained with Pplane